Skip to content

 Simply knowing who to call in the company when there’s a question can go a long way toward destroying information silos and improving everyone’s knowledge of how to get things done.

-Remind mentor and mentee that the knowledge transfer should work both ways, and information that only flows one direction doesn’t help the company.
+Remind the mentor and mentee that the knowledge transfer should work both ways and that information that only flows in one direction doesn’t help the company.

 What are they doing well, and what do they think they could do better?